ChristophP/funpro-book/ch3.md

 Mapping allows you to access the value the task resolves to once it is run and transforming it without taking it out of the Task context.
-Chaining also allows you to access that value but lets you chain new tasks onto the previous one.
-But to make tasks truly powerful we need a way to handle errors and control execution flow.
+Chaining also allows you to access that value, but lets you chain new tasks onto the previous one.
+But to make tasks truly powerful, we need a way to handle errors and control execution flow.

 ```js